You’re not dumb.

 You know that to start a blog and build it, you need to grow your email list.

-And that offering your readers a juicy sign-up “bribe” will grow your list faster.
+And that offering your readers a juicy sign-up “bribe” packed with power words will grow your list faster.

 But despite this, you still don’t have one.

 Of course, it’s on your to-do list.
 It just won’t reach your “have done” list anytime soon.

 The problem is you always seem to have a ton of other stuff to take care of first.